Last updated:

 If you’re like me, your mind may be willing to quiet but want to record what’s going on.
 That can be just as distracting as mind chatter, so try to put that urge aside also and just take it in.

-During your journies, you will likely encounter other beings.
+During your journeys, you may encounter other beings.
 Should you come upon an animal or other spirit being, the first rule is to always be polite.
 If a beautiful bobcat walks up to you, begin a respectful dialog – don’t just grab it and hug it (much as you may want to!).
 Your new friend may be more than willing to receive hugs, but you must communicate first and ask permission.
 This being has presented itself to you – treat it with the dignity and respect it deserves.
 There’s a chance this being is offering to become (or may already be) a guide.

 Your Spirit Realm Geography